NC Cardinal Support and Staff Education

 Items that are not yet linked to the catalog have a hyperlink named "link to catalog" next to the line item number.

-In order to create the necessary link to a new bib, click on the "link to catalog" text.
+In order to create the necessary link to a new bib, click on the "link to catalog" hyperlink.
 Then, in the new tab, click on Search.
 If a bib comes up, verify that it matches the ordered item and click Select.
 If no bib comes up, you will need to either add the bib using z39.50 or take that line item off your PO and reorder in a different PO.
 If uploading the bib record from the vendor site, ensure that you are following the instructions on the Load MARC Order Record page.

 Knowledge Tags